Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ### !end-challenge
 <!-- prettier-ignore-end -->

-## Updating the Heroku Remote Workflow
+## Updating the Render Remote Workflow

-When we practice _continuous deployment_, we must adopt the practice of regularly updating the Git history of our Heroku app.
+When we practice _continuous deployment_, we must adopt the practice of regularly updating the Git history of our Render app.

 We can summarize our local development workflow like this: